bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 'sudo umount /dev/mmcblk0p1' or 'sudo umount /dev/sdb1', depending on how the system sees the media card device.

-Now type the below command to partition the micro-SD card (we assume that the card is seen as '/dev/mmcblk0'):
+Now type the below command to flash your micro-SD card (we assume that the card is seen as '/dev/mmcblk0'):

-sudo sfdisk /dev/mmcblk0 << EOF
-1,,0xE,*
-EOF

-Remove the SD card and insert it again (to make sure new partitions are detected properly)

-Now, format the first partition in FAT format:

-sudo mkfs.vfat -F 32 /dev/mmcblk0p1 -n boot

-Remove the card and insert it again.
-It should automatically be mounted on '/media/$USER/boot'.

-Now, copy the below files to this partition:

-cp zImage dtb MLO MLO.final u-boot.img u-boot.img.final MBR /media/$USER/boot

-Note that we're using two versions of U-Boot:
-- MLO, u-boot.img: just used for booting from external MMC and booting the kernel/rootfs that will reflash U-Boot
-- MLO.final, u-boot.img.final: corresponding to U-Boot that we flash
-  on the board.

-Now, unmount '/media/$USER/boot' and you are done!
+sudo dd if=sdcard.img of=/dev/mmcblk0 bs=1M

 Using your bootable micro-SD card
 ---------------------------------